-Software Defined Networking (SDN) is umbrella term encompassing several kinds of network technologies aimed at making the network as agile and flexible as the virtualized server and storage infrastructure of the modern data center.
-The goal of Software Defined Networking is to enable network engineers and administrators to respond quickly to changing business requirements via a centralized control console Software defined networking was originally defined an approach to designing, building, and managing networks that separates the network’s control (brains) and forwarding (muscle) planes enabling the network control to become directly programmable and the underlying infrastructure to be abstracted for applications and network services.
+Software Defined Networking (SDN) The goal of Software-Defined Networking is to enable cloud and network engineers and administrators to respond quickly to changing business requirements via a centralized control console.
+SDN encompasses multiple kinds of network technologies designed to make the network more flexible and agile to support the virtualized server and storage infrastructure of the modern data center and Software defined networking was originally defined an approach to designing, building, and managing networks that separates the network’s control (brains) and forwarding (muscle) planes enabling the network control to become directly programmable and the underlying infrastructure to be abstracted for applications and network services.

 Software-defined networking providers offer a wide selection of competing architectures, but at its most simple, the Software Defined Networking method centralizes control of the network by separating the control logic to off-device computer resources.
 All SDN models have some version of an SDN Controller, as well as southbound APIs and northbound APIs: